decred/dcrdocs/docs/getting-started/user-guides/web.md

 > Step Two

-A wallet will be generated for you and you will see this screen:

-Note that under `Personal Wallet` on the left it says `Testnet`.
-This wallet will only work on the Decred testnet network.
-Testnet is meant for testing only and coins on testnet have NO value.
 Click the dropdown in the top left, then click `Add wallet`.
 Click `Create New Wallet`.
 Give your wallet a name then click `Create New Wallet`.

+A wallet will be generated for you.

 > Step Three